floooh/oryol/doc/GfxResourceTour.md

 * for each render pass:
     * set render target
-    * for each 'material batch':
+    * for each 'shape':
-        * set draw state object, this implicitely also sets shaders and input geometry
+        * set draw-state object, this implicitely also sets shaders and input geometry
         * set per-material texture- and uniform-blocks
         * for each instance:
             * compute and update per-instance uniform values